 Platform-Wide Outage & External Dependencies

 Earlier this year, the platform experienced a global outage, with reports peaking above 48,000.
-In one major incident, an outage at Google Cloud disrupted Spotify and other services — over 44,000 Spotify user reports were logged during that event.
-Analysts suggest these cascading failures highlight how modern apps like Spotify are vulnerable when infrastructure dependencies falter.
+A big outage at Google Cloud caused issues for Spotify and other services.
+More than 44,000 users reported problems during this time.
+Analysts say these failures show how apps like Spotify can struggle when their infrastructure breaks down.

 Software Bug or Update Gone Wrong